Polar air masses appear blue in the Airmass RGB images.

 The blue colour in the Airmass RGB can also come from the so-called "limb cooling effect".
 If the whole disk of the Airmass RGB is plotted, one sees that the blue colour prevails at the image edge even in the tropical regions.
 Radiation from the image edge (full disk image) traverses a longer path through the troposphere until it reaches the satellite instrument.
 Therefore, the measured radiances are far smaller than from regions near the sub-satellite point (see image below).

-Explanation of the colour of polar airmasses in the Airmass RGB (see also the recipe on the left side):
+Explanation of the colour of polar airmasses in the Airmass RGB (see the recipe):

 • The blue colour can also be caused by the "limb cooling effect" which can be observed in tropical regions at the edge of the full disk scan.